Tax season is officially upon us so I thought it might be a good idea to review my tips for managing your business accounting!

-We are getting close to the end of the year and that means TAXES and ACCOUNTING and all the scary things… SO, this week we are going to talk a little (teeny-tiny) bit about Accounting and being ready for 2019!
+We are getting close to APRIL 15th and that means TAXES and ACCOUNTING and all the scary things… SO, this week we are going to talk a little (teeny-tiny) bit about Accounting!!

 Look y’all, I am definitely not shy about my history with accounting.
 I basically bought a restaurant and skipped the fancy money parts for MONTHS.

 Then one day… (I thought I was so clever) I bought Quickbooks, for Mac and I just started entering things.
 I created accounts and entered invoices and receipts and I even entered SALES.
 It took me forever!
 Then at the end of the year I called up our CPA and was like “Heyyyyy, look what I did!”.

 She just pushed it all back and said… try again.
 I had done 3/4 of it wrong.
 WRONG.
 That was awful.
 So I studied and spent a few more weeks doing it again and fixing my mistakes.

 And it still wasn’t quite right but it was good enough to create the P&L and move forward with my end of year taxes.
 PHEW!

 One of the main reasons I went into business for myself this time around was to help small businesses get through this part, and keep them from making the mistakes I made.

 When I do a Business Analysis or set up an initial meeting for Marketing, I almost always tell this story!

 After selling the restaurant, I went on to do the bookkeeping and accounting for our Georgetown Chamber of Commerce so I am here to say that there is a light at the end of the tunnel.

 It can be done and you can even do it yourself.
 BUT you have to ask for the advice of a CPA you trust and you have to arm yourself with all the information you can so you can make a truly educated decision.